tleTerror/EBAZAR/README.md

 ## Technologies Used

-- **Socket.io**: A JavaScript library for real-time, bidirectional communication between web clients and servers.
 - **Node.js**: A JavaScript runtime environment that allows running JavaScript on the server-side.
 - **Express.js**: A fast and minimalist web application framework for Node.js.
 - **HTML/CSS**: The standard markup language and styling for building the user interface.